Create your best practices

 Navigate below to find those use cases:

-From version 4.9.0 it's now possible to raise questions or discussion topics from the plugins, and highlight them during a Craft Workshop.
+You can raise questions or discussion topics from the plugins, and highlight them during a Craft Workshop.

-This is useful when you're unclear or uncertain about a best practice, and want to ask or show something to you team, for instance:
+This is useful when you're unclear or uncertain about a best practice and want to ask or show something to you team, for instance:

 - You'd like clarifications on a coding standard found in your code;